Your Shipping Invoice Explained

 To help you make sense of your parcel and freight invoices, we've answered frequently asked questions from small businesses.
 You can use these explanations to gain insight into the effectiveness of your shipping strategy.

 Basic details for understanding your shipping invoice

-A: A standard freight invoice acts as a legal record, including names of consignor and consignee, date of shipment, origin and destination points, number of packages, and a description of the freight.
-It will also provide details about the goods being shipped, including its common name and what it's made of, its weight and dimensions.
+A standard freight invoice acts as a legal record, including names of consignor and consignee, date of LTL or FTL shipment, origin and destination points, number of packages, and a description of the freight.
+It will also provide details about the goods being shipped, including their common name and what it's made of, their weight and dimensions.

 The description section of your invoice can include other pertinent information, such as specialty features required for the shipment and any assessed fees or surcharges.

 Additionally, the invoice identifies the goods being shipped, the materials it's made of, and the shipment's weight and dimensions.
-Other information can include specialty shipping services, handling fees and other surcharges.
+Other information found in this type of parcel document includes specialty shipping services, handling fees and other surcharges.